POSTED November 12, 2020

-When you purchase a boat, it is in your best interest to get it checked.
+It is in your best interest to check your boat.
 A boat broker typically does not spend the same amount of time inspecting a boat as surveyor or mechanic would.
 Brokers rely on the survey report to form their opinion of the condition.
-Whilst there may be some brokers who hire shoddy surveyors, most reputable brokers understand that it’s in their best interest to hire an experienced and thorough surveyor to avoid the chances of getting sued later down the track!
+While some brokers hire shoddy surveyors, most reputable brokers understand that it’s in their best interest to hire an experienced and thorough surveyor to avoid the chances of getting sued later down the track!

 What if the boat is on a trailer?

 If the boat is on a trailer it is your decision whether to sea trial it or not.
 For boats more then 10 years old, it is strongly recommended a sea trial is completed, as you cannot verify if a vessels seaworthiness without putting it in the water and testing it out under load.
 Potential issues such as performance, overheating, trailer problems and leaks are more likely to be found when the vessel is water tested.

 Is a Boat Survey a warranty?